martinmmi/redtally_docs/README.md

 - micro-usb for upate the device or charge it
 - SMA-Port for an antenna
 - one WS2812 neopixel leds for the directly view of that tally
+- multiple inputs at the same time are supported (for example in the mix mode from a switcher)

 ## Hardware
 For the project i used two different microcontroller for it.
 The LilyGO-T-ETH-POE on the left site for the basestation and the LilyGO-LORA32 V2.1 one the right site for the tally-recipints.